sandeepgangaram/a-todo-app/README.md

   - Modal and Backdrop - for confirmation on delete.
   - Input client side validation with a maximum of 30 characters allowed
   - Simple feedback message on submission of a new Todo.
-  - Basic Responsive design (could be improved a lot though)
+  - Basic Responsive design (could be improved a lot)

 Feel free to use and populate the api.
 Be gentle!